chel-007/channel-ai/_posts/2020-06-28-image classification api in tensorflow.md

 The term Image Classification refers to a task in CV that involves the process of assigning classes to an entire image or picture.
 It is sometimes referred to as Image recognition, which is a broader term that refers to various tasks that involves classifying the content of images.

-The task of helping computers to see, and make a sense or add meaning to what they see is a very hard one.
+The task of helping computers to see, and make a sense or add meaning to what they see is a very hard task.
 Mainly because it does not just involve one but a series of steps are involved owning to the fact that real-world data or scenerio is unpredictable.
 Therefore, this is no longer a common task of pre-programmed rules giving accurate results.
-For computers to see, at basic level, they have to understand single still images befor processing advanced high fps videos of which is our general goal as ML engineers and researchers.
+For computers to see, at basic level, they have to understand single still images before processing advanced high fps videos of which is our general goal as ML engineers and researchers.

 We come now to the problem of helping computers see.
 In accord, I decided to start of with the simplest problem and I think that should be Image Classification.
 In this problem
 * We take a dataset that consists of a set of items in images and their corresponding labels
-* We train a model using the dataset so it can make predictions on new images correctly assigning them to the right class
+* We train a model using the dataset so it can make predictions on new images by correctly assigning them to the right class
 * If it sees an image not among the class it was trained on, it would give it the label of the output with the highest probability
 * This tells us that if we want a model to recognize a thousand different items accurately, we would train it with a dataset outlining those items and their respective label.
 But ofcourse, this is not an effecient way of tackling the problem.
 We have millions of items in the world, not to talk of species of animals..xD